pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="L"></a>
 ### L

+"The gathering of data exemplifies our ambition for a stable, coherent society.
+The United States is an Enlightenment project based upon the supremacy of reason, on the idea that things can be empirically tested, that there are self-evident truths, that liberty, progress, and constutional government walk arm-in-arm and together form the recipe for the ideal state.
+Statistics, numbers created by the state to help it understand itself and ultimately to govern, are not some side effect of the project but a central part of what government is and does."
+--John Lanchester

 "What you resist persists."
 --Richard Lang (student of Douglas Harding of The Headless Way), Sam Harris #181